jakobharder/anno1800-jakobs-mods/README.md

 - Narrow Engineers
 - Skins matching jje1000's Red Tile Roof buildings for Engineers

+### Ornaments

+- Diagonal Enclosed Greenery on plaza and stone pavement
+- Skins with diagonal and other corner variations for fences and park paths

 You might be interested in [jje1000's Diagonal Roads](https://www.nexusmods.com/anno1800/mods/164) as well.

 ## `[Skin] Everything Skin Pack`